In addition to the following links to senior resources, the library subscribes to these relevant newsletters and magazines:

 Healthcare Directives and Power of Attorney – Nolo Press provides free legal articles on health care directives, conservatorships, wills, trusts, powers of attorney, and more.
 Other products and services are available for purchase.

 California End of Life Option Act This California law, which went in effect in June 2016, allows terminally ill adult patients with capacity to make medical decisions to be prescribed an aid-in-dying medication if certain conditions are met.
 California is the fifth state to enact an aid-in-dying law.
 The Coalition for Compassionate Care of California has information here concerning this law.
 The California Hospital Association has detailed information about the End of Life Option Act, including forms here.
 The law is being contested through the courts, but it remains in effect as of mid-2018.

 Hospice and Palliative Care are important parts of end-of-life treatment.
-Information on how treatment works and what a patient’s options are can be found at the National Hospice and Palliative Care Organization and the National Institute on Aging.
+Information on how treatment works and what a patient’s options are can be found at the National Hospice and Palliative Care Organization, the The Hospice Foundation of America and the National Institute on Aging.
 For a list of questions to ask when selecting a hospice organization, click here.

 Physician Orders for Life-Sustaining Treatment (POLST) is a medical order that gives seriously-ill patients more control over their end-of-life care, including medical treatment, extraordinary measures (such as a ventilator or feeding tube), and CPR.
 Usually printed on bright pink paper and signed by both a patient and physician, nurse practitioner, or physician assistant, POLST can prevent unwanted or ineffective treatments, reduce patient and family suffering, and ensure that a patient’s wishes are honored.
 The Coalition for Compassionate Care of California is the primary coordinator of this initiative in California.
 The form may be downloaded in 13 languages here: The POLST form complements but does not replace an advance health care directive.